Launching Writer’s Notebooks Using Aimee Buckner’s Notebook Know-How

-One of my favorite tools for teaching writing, especially at the beginning of the year is a writer’s notebook.
+One of my favorite tools for teaching writing, especially at the beginning of the year, is a writer’s notebook.
 Launching the notebook can be the trickiest part.
 You need to get buy-in and establish a solid routine for kids to follow for their writing for the rest of the year.
 Enter Aimee Buckner.
 Her book Notebook Know-How is one of my favorite resources.
+For a lot more information on how specifically I set up my reading and writing rituals and routines you can download my guide 10 Steps for Effective ELLs Teaching.

 Quick Reference Chart Writer’s Notebook Strategies: